Metal079/GraalOnline-ChatBot/README.md

 *Add number 9 as a way to go back one level.

-*Reorginize responses into a seperate file to prevent things from getting too confusing in the future.
+*Reorganize responses into a seperate file to prevent things from getting too confusing in the future.

-*Find a way for the bot to handle strange IGNs (ex. mệtẩḽ).
+*~Find a way for the bot to handle strange IGNs (ex. mệtẩḽ).~ DONE